Tvo34/web_app/README.md

 # Local Weather Tracker

-A simple FastAPI + PostgreSQL application that fetches live weather data from the **Open-Meteo API**, stores it in a database, and allows you to manage the records through a REST API.

----
+A simple aplication to track the local weather from the Open-Meteo API
 ## Getting Started

 Follow these steps to run the project locally: